-Professional Obedience Training is included with the installation of a new Dog Guard electric fence.
+Professional Training is included with the installation of a new Dog Guard system fence.

-Chuck Dubis is a Certified Dog Trainer in NEPOPO (a blend of Western and Eastern dog training), having studied with Duke Ferguson, a Master Trainer, and the only non-government dog trainer ever to be asked to train Canadian National K-9 police officers.
 A full evaluation of your pet will be made and a plan of action will be explained so that you feel comfortable with the training program.
 Any behavior issues from nervousness to stubbornness will be addressed and a full explanation will be provided to correct any behavioral issues.
 We have a 100% money back guarantee that we can contain your dog to the Dog Guard Out of Sight Fencing system.
 If we cannot contain your dog within the first 90 days we will make a 100% refund of the full purchase price.
 You must allow us to work with your dog.

 Your dog does not think like a human thinks.
 Dogs live in the moment.
 Second by second by second.
-They only begin to associate by repetition and timing plays a key part in this process.
+They begin to associate by repetition.
+Timing, Motivation and Consistency plays a key part in this process.
 I believe that dogs need constant feedback to keep them on track until good behaviors are developed or poor behaviors are eliminated.
 Behaviors refer to anything you want or do not want.
 For example, sit, stay, heel, down, and over are some positive behaviors you may want.
 Barking, jumping, and chewing are some behaviors you may not want.
-To distinguish between the good and bad behaviors, I have markers which I have given a name.
+To distinguish between the good and bad behaviors, we suggest markers which will be given a name.
 The purpose of markers is to establish in your dog's mind the difference between right and wrong.
 Our training program gives meaning to the markers.
 Once this is established, your dog will begin behavior training.
 I will teach you how to establish the Markers during our training.

 This is a brief description of this process and I go into a lot more detail with one on one lessons.
-We include this CORE Foundation Training with all DOG GUARD Out of Sight fencing installations at no charge with the purchase of the Dog Guard Out of Sight Fencing System.Get Free Quote
+We include a short course on CORE Foundation Training with all DOG GUARD Out of Sight fencing installations at no charge with the purchase of the Dog Guard Out of Sight Fencing System.Get Free Quote

 This CORE Foundation Training is included with all DOG GUARD Out of Sight fencing installations.

-- Your dog is not feeling good or is sick or injured.
+Your dog is not feeling well or is unmotivated

-- To stimulate your dog and teach them good behavior, give them food in small portions at mealtime when they listen to you.
-For example when they sit, give them a bite.
-You can teach you dog several tricks at one time using this technique.
-If they have toys which they play with, take them away and use them to motivate them to create and reinforce behavior you want.
-Use them as a temporary reward for desired behavior or during special times, such as family times.
+To motivate your dog and teach them good behavior, give them food in small portions at mealtime when they listen to you.
+For example, when they sit, give them a bite.
+If they have a favorite toy you can use that to also motivate them and reinforce behavior you want.

 Chuck Dubis, Owner & Trainer